 Original Court Document: View Document

-Reasoning: The Trial Court granted Defendant’s motion for summary judgment, finding that Plaintiff did not prove her employment was terminated by Defendant or establish a causal link between her worker’s compensation claim and her termination from Eagle Bend.
+The Trial Court granted Defendant’s motion for summary judgment, finding that Plaintiff did not prove her employment was terminated by Defendant or establish a causal link between her worker’s compensation claim and her termination from Eagle Bend.
+The Court’s order included necessary language under Tennessee Rule of Civil Procedure 54.02, rendering the judgment final.